meteahmetyakar/Bmi-Calculator-With-Image-Processing/README.md

 | BMI           | varchar(50)   |
 | Date          | datetime      |

+<br></br>
+* All data is kept in a single table.
+The data is taken from the database according to the name and written to the datagridview.

 #

 ### I used [this](https://github.com/meteahmetyakar/Bmi-Calculator-With-Image-Processing/blob/main/Calculation-of-BMI-using-image-processing-techniques.pdf) article to create the algorithm of the body mass index calculation from the photo.